The Biggest Mafia Cities

 What some may not know, before Prohibition the city of Detroit was already banning alcohol, known as the Damon Act, which gave the mobsters and gangsters of the city a head start into Prohibition, especially with close ties to nearby Canada.

-Unlike most cities, the Detroit Mafia family was still active into the 1990s and 2000s as federal indictments came down on many of the family’s leaders and members.
+Unlike most cities, Detroit’s Mafia family was still active into the 1990s and 2000s as federal indictments came down on many of the family’s leaders and members.
 Probably one of the few families that stayed somewhat active throughout the years after Prohibition and the federal government’s enforcement of the RICO Act.

 Mob Cities: Kansas City